adincebic/apple-enterpriseprogram-swift-sdk/README.md

 ## Requesting API Access

-To request access, go to the new API Keys section in Users and Access in App Store Connect.
+To request access, go to the new API Keys section in Users and Access in Apple Developer website.
 Please note that you must be the Team Agent (Legal role) of a development team enrolled as an organization.
 Access for developers enrolled as an individual is coming soon.

 ## How to use the SDK?